We provide regular wellbeing check-ins with your parent.

 Phone calls only?
 What about video calls?

-Phone calls are the default because they are simplest for most people.
-If video would help, we can consider it case-by-case.
+Phone calls are the default because they are the easiest and least demanding option for most older parents.
+If video would genuinely help, we can consider that too.

 What if my parent does not answer?